enriquepablo/terms/doc/theory.rst

 "Constructive means that, certain things (one set, two sets, a set and a predicate) being given, the axiom states the existence of a uniquely determined other set".

-It is well known that the purpose of axiomatic set theory is to lay a foundation for all mathematics;
+It is well known that the purpose of axiomatic set theory is to lay a foundation for mathematics;
 in the words of Fraenkel,
 "setting up a comprehensive axiom system of set theory in which the axiomatic theories of other disciplines can be embedded".
 The idea is to have a very rich universe of sets determined by a short list of axioms,